-141. Employees designated by their supervisor as lead person shall be entitled to an additional flat rate of twenty-five dollars (\$25.00) per day five and one-half (5.5%) percent of their base hourly rate premium pay when required to take the lead on any job when at least two other persons are assigned.
+141. Employees designated by their supervisor as lead person shall be entitled to an additional flat rate of twenty-five dollars (\$25.00) per day when required to take the lead on any job when at least two other persons are assigned.